deondigital/api-client/Readme.md

 ## Changelog

+### Unreleased

+* Added a `ContractIdValue` that holds information about instantiated contracts.
+This value is returned from `POST /contracts`.

 ### [3.3.0] - 2018-09-21

 * Add support for `SelfContractId` instantiation argument, which resolves to the id of the contract that is being instantiated.
 Requires Deon API version 0.22.0.